 In addition to more mobile and internet access, an expanding global middle class, growing ecommerce competition and better logistics and digital infrastructure will all contribute to the growth in this sector.
 While sales numbers should remain strong in the next few years, companies must ensure they have the tools to take advantage of the bustling online retail opportunities.

-As sales surge in the e-commerce retail space, the line separating online and offline spaces will continue to blur and, in some instances, disappear all together.
+As sales in e-commerce surge, especially the retail space, the line separating online and offline spaces will continue to blur and, in some instances, disappear all together.
 This is because customers don't think in channels, be it traditional retail, e-commerce or mobile sales.

 Unfortunately, retailers are getting hung up on what it means to be a truly omnichannel company.
 A recent report revealed that despite embracing retail omnichannel strategies supposedly geared toward seamlessly selling to and serving customers regardless of in-store, online or mobile channels, too many retailers are segmenting their operations and creating silos, according to RetailDive.